SujalDubey/Internshala_Leads_Analysis-CaseStudy/README.md

     1. Assuming, Data is available for when the “channel_group” is created.
     2. Assuming, May 2024 had the highest leads recorded throughout the year 2024.
     3. Assuming, Every course is offered in every channel.
-    4. Assuming, Availability of data for “paid_at” is from May,1st to June, 1st.
+    4. Assuming the availability of data for “paid_at” is from May,1st to June, 1st.

 **Disclaimer: This data does not represent the exact values